buildingSMART/IFC4.3.x-development/docs/templates/Object Association/Material Association/Material Layer Set Usage/README.md

 Material Layer Set Usage
 ========================

+A material layer set can be used to model the material of a product as a set of homogeneous layers with constant thickness.

+Material layer set usage defines layout at occurrences to indicate a direction and offset from the 'Axis' reference curve or the coordinate system established by the IfcExtrudedAreaSolid.Position (provided by its representation).

-A material layer set usage may be defined on an object type.
-In this scenario, all occurrences of that type must use this layer set to parametrically define their geometry.
+When the occurrence has an associated IfcObjectType, that object type may define the material layer set (no usage).
+In this scenario, all occurrences of that type must use that layer set.

+> EXAMPLE A wall type may define multiple layers of material (e.g brick - insulation - brick).
+A wall occurrence of that wall type will then have a geometry with a thickness that corresponds with the layers in the wall type.

 > EXAMPLE A wall type may define multiple layers of material.
 A wall of that wall type will then have a geometry with a thickness that corresponds with the layers in the wall type.